LL-Pengfei/CS1010-AY1819S1-Personal/docs/as04-comments.md

 ## Documentation

 Two marks are allocated for each question.
 We do not penalize for formatting errors violation in Assignment 4.
 If you did not document your function, parameters, return values, or document wrongly (e.g., confused between `@param[out]` with `@return`, you will get a deduction of 1 mark.
+You get 0 if there is no documentation at all.

 The following are common formatting errors:

 - `@param` command used in a comment that is not attached to a function declaration
 - `@return` command used in a comment that is attached to a function returning `void`
 - Parameter name not found in the function declaration.
 You should put the name of the variable only, exclude the type, `*`, `[]`.
-- Putting `@param` with parameter name, but no description of what the parameter does.
+- Putting `@param` with the parameter name, but no description of what the parameter does.
 - Missing `[in]`, `[out]`, or `[in,out]`.
 Note that there is no space after `,` in `[in,out]`.

 ## General Mistakes